f1scher7/twoja-opinia/README.md

       - User can return to the dashboard.

    8. **Log out**
-      - User can return to the login window.
+      - User can log out and return to the login window.

 ### Admin